glpi-project/doc-agent/source/man/glpi-agent.rst

 The *glpi-agent* agent is a generic multi-platform agent.
 It can perform a large array of management tasks, such as local inventory, software deployment or network discovery.
-It can be used either standalone, or in combination with a compatible server (OCS, GLPI, OTRS) acting as a centralized control point.
+It can be used either standalone, or in combination with a compatible server acting as a centralized control point.

 OPTIONS
 -------